Eerik-Niiles Kross: Other activities

 In 2007 it was reported that Kross and his business partner Heiti Hääl had purchased the remains of the Baltic Exchange building from the UK and wished to re-erect the historical building in Tallinn, Estonia.
 They planned to deliver the building from London in parts.
 It was later reported the National Heritage Board of Estonia did not approve the planned location near Tallinn Old Town.

 Kross is one of the founders of the Estonian Reserve Officers' association and currently a member of the Court of Honour of the Estonian Reserve Officers' Association.

 In 2011 the Estonian media reported that Kross is reconstructing Kõue Manor, a national heritage site near Tallinn.
 The manor was first mentioned in 1379 and was once owned by the world-famous explorer Otto von Kotzebue.
 Kross is planning to open an Arts Center in the manor.

 The Estonian Chamber of Commerce and Industry awarded Kross' consultancy company Trustcorp "The Most Competitive Service Enterprise 2012" award in October 2012.

 On 11 November 2012 Kross was elected the President of the Estonian Judo Association.

-Personal facts

-Eerik-Niiles Kross is a son of Estonian writers Jaan Kross and Ellen Niit.
-Maarja Undusk, a sister of Eerik–Niiles Kross is an artist, and brother Märten Kross is a real estate developer, film producer and photographer.
-His half-sister Kristiina Ross is a linguist and translator, and half-brother Toomas Niit is a psychologist.
-Kross is married to the American film-maker and environmentalist Mary Jordan.